White Teeth: Marcus Chalfen

 Marcus Chalfen is a Jewish genetic engineer and husband of Joyce Chalfen.
 His controversial FutureMouse experiment involves genetically altering a mouse so that it develops cancers at specific times and sites.
 Marcus loses interest in mentoring Irie when he begins corresponding with Magid, and condescendingly advises that Irie is only intelligent enough to be a dentist.

 Joyce Chalfen

 Joyce is a horticulturalist, writer, and the wife of Marcus Chalfen.
 She has four sons, all of whom adore her fiercely.
 Joyce is a natural nurturer and constantly feels the need to care for things and people.
 From the moment they meet, Millat entrances Joyce, and she feels the need to mother him and pander to his needs, which Millat exploits.

 Joshua Chalfen

 Joshua is the son of Joyce and Marcus Chalfen.
-Originally interested in his studies at Glenard Oak School, Joshua rebels against the Chalfens (particularly his father) by joining the animal-rights groups FATE.
-Joshua has a long-standing crush on Irie and, later, on Joely, who along with husband Crispin head the group.
+Originally interested in his studies at Glenard Oak School, Joshua rebels against the Chalfens (particularly his father) by joining the animal-rights group FATE.
+Joshua has a long-standing crush on Irie and, later, on Joely, who, along with husband Crispin head the group.
 He stays in FATE largely as an excuse to remain close to her.